 Right to object

 The ‘right to object’ existed under the previous rules and has remained the same.
 At any moment during a telesales call, the natural person can use this right.
 If they clearly indicate that they no longer want to be called (without giving reasons), a telesales company has to comply and delete all of the customer’s data from all their call lists.
-If the customer still gets calls after this, they can file a complaint (in Dutch) with the ACM.
+If the customer still gets calls after this, they can file (in Dutch) with the ACM.

 Improve customer relationship